The Law Foundation has established a fund of $100,000 per year to support legal research in British Columbia.

 (e) Description of the proposed research

-(f) Need for the proposed research
+(f) Need for and potential impact of the proposed research

 (g) Detailed budget, including rates of pay for students